thewulf7/react/VISION.md

   - class name generator function (from props)
   - enable consumers to use "class name build up" to implement styles (e.g. HTML, vuejs, angular, React w/o CSS in JS, etc.)

+#### Accessibility

+Show a code editor with the accessibility abstraction powering React, Vue, and plain HTML controls.

+Show a plain JSON output.